Uyanide/AuTUMoodle/README.md

 - `session_type` (optional, default: `requests`)

-  implementation of the session manager to use when logging and retrieving files from Moodle.
+  implementation of the session to use when logging and retrieving files from Moodle.
 Possible values are:

   - `requests`: uses the [httpx](https://www.python-httpx.org/) library to make HTTP requests.
 Lightweight, fast, but may soon break if the procedure of Shibboleth SSO login used by TUM Moodle changes some day (like many other similar tools out there).